Pothos are often decorated in a trailing fashion, but they fail to enchant when the vines are not bushy or fuller due to inapt pruning.

 1. Regular Correct Pruning

-Prompt pruning of the leggy, damaged or sick foliage is the most effective way to make Pothos luscious and fuller.
+Prompt pruning of the leggy, damaged, or unhealthy foliage is the most effective way to make Pothos fuller.

 - Carefully inspect and look for damaged, discolored or dead foliage to prune.

-- Cut off any leafless vines or irregular stems heading downwards close to the plant crown.
+- Cut off leafless vines or irregular stems heading downwards close to the plant crown.

-- Save the snipped healthier stems for propagation purposes.
+- Save the healthier stems for propagation purposes.

 Note: Refrain from pruning Pothos in winter or fall as the plants are dormant and will not put out new growth.